mjcolbert/RipeFruit/README.md

 Caused by: net.sourceforge.htmlunit.corejs.javascript.EvaluatorException: Exceeded maximum stack depth (script in http://www.sainsburys.co.uk/webapp/wcs/stores/servlet/C

+Maybe this is a security feature to stop other organisations scraping with headless browsers quicker.

 	3).
 Build and Dependency management with Maven

 	4).
 GSON to create the JSON from the model